pietrodantuono/google-colors-theme/README.md

 ## Screenshots

 Here are a couple of screenshots.
 I tested a long range of languages, these are just a few.
-You can test them all in uloco's repo: https://github.com/uloco/syntax-highlighting-samples
+You can test them all in pietro.dantuono's repo: https://github.com/uloco/syntax-highlighting-samples

 ![ipynb](./themes/screenshots/ipynb.png?raw=true "ipynb")